-- E 10.1 There must be appropriate holding and handling facilities on the site. - E 10.1.1 REVISED All holding and handling facilities (whether indoors or outdoors) must minimise stress and prevent injury to the animals. - E 10.2 Races and gates must be designed so that animals can move through them unhindered when required. - E 10.3 When operating gates and catches, every effort must be made to reduce excessive noise that may cause distress to the animals. - E 10.4 REVISED If a problem relating to standard E 10.3 is identified, noise reduction mechanisms must be fitted as necessary. - E 10.5 Loading facilities must provide a ramp of no more than a 20% incline. - E 10.6 LEGAL REVISED To prevent animals from slipping or falling off, all loading ramps and tail boards must be: - a) appropriately designed, and - b) covered with straw or other suitable material.
+- E 10.1 There must be appropriate holding and handling facilities on the site. - E 10.1.1 All holding and handling facilities (whether indoors or outdoors) must minimise stress and prevent injury to the animals. - E 10.2 Races and gates must be designed so that animals can move through them unhindered when required. - E 10.3 When operating gates and catches, every effort must be made to reduce excessive noise that may cause distress to the animals. - E 10.4 If a problem relating to standard E 10.3 is identified, noise reduction mechanisms must be fitted as necessary. - E 10.5 Loading facilities must provide a ramp of no more than a 20% incline. - E 10.6 LEGAL REVISED To prevent animals from slipping or falling off, all loading ramps and tail boards must be appropriately designed, including: - a) fitted with side gates, - b) have foot battens that are suitably spaced, and - c) covered with straw or other suitable material.